aggarnav/AutoCompleteTextView/README.md

 # AutoCompleteTextView
-A custom autocomplete text view that doesn't dismiss on click or on pressing a key
+A custom autocomplete text view that doesn't dismiss on click or on pressing a key.